Frequently Asked Questions

 Admissions

-The application for the MIT program is online, as part of the Virginia Tech Graduate School application.
+The application for the VT-MIT program is online, as part of the Virginia Tech Graduate School application.
+Applicants are encouraged to view our application guidelines page before starting an application to learn more.

-You can find a list of accredited list of evaluation and translation services on the website of the National Association of Credential Evaluation Services.
+You can find a list of accredited agencies on the website of the National Association of Credential Evaluation Services.

 Prerequisites